|

 Pierre Victoire bistro.

-Among the town's genuine brasseries with drinks and food,
+Among the town's brasseries serving drinks and food,

 Quod also has live jazz.

-A top name for tea-time treats - and in a very charming,
+A top name for tea-time treats - and in a picturesque,

 evocative setting - is